htsiah/simple-rest-api-using-expressjs/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `nodemon server.js`

-Runs the app in the development mode with autonatically restarting when file changes.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### References

 Installing Express JS